cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 - Full User
 - Guest

-This is not a comprehensive list.
 When scoping an Asset, include a complete list of user roles.
 If you miss a user role, you may sacrifice quality in penetration testing.

 ## Vulnerability